saucelabs/sauce-docs/docs/mobile-apps/devices.md

 #### Private Real Device Cloud Use Cases

 <p> <Highlight color="#013a70">ENTERPRISE PLANS ONLY</Highlight> </p>

+Dedicated pool of devices just for your organization.

 *   You need a very specific set of devices that aren't supported on the public cloud
 *   Your security team insists on dedicated devices